-Triumph Motorcycles was born from the ashes of Triumph Engineering, which went bust in 1983.
-The same year, John Bloor, the billionaire behind UK housebuilder Bloor Homes, bought the Triumph name and manufacturing rights from the administrators.
-The original company, which had been producing motorcycles in the Midlands since 1902, just couldn’t keep up with the Japanese competition.
+Triumph Motorcycles was established in 1983 following the collapse of Triumph Engineering.
+John Bloor, the billionaire founder of Bloor Homes, bought the Triumph name and manufacturing rights from the administrators.
+The original company had been making motorbikes since 1902, but had been struggling to keep up with Japanese competition before going into receivership.

-Triumph has been the exclusive supplier to the FIM Moto2 World Championship since the beginning of the 2019 season, supplying its 765cc triple-cylinder sports bikes to all the teams.
-The Dynavolt Triumph racing team is also competing with the 765cc Triumph triple in the 2021 Quattro Group British Supersport season.
+Triumph has been the exclusive supplier to the FIM Moto2 World Championship since the beginning of the 2019 season.
+This partnership is currently set to last until the 2029 season.
+All teams use its 765cc triple-cylinder sports motorbikes.
+The Dynavolt Triumph racing team also competed with the 765cc Triumph triple in the Quattro Group British Supersport 2021 season.

 Triumph is currently the biggest UK-owned motorbike manufacturer, with 2,000 employees worldwide.
 They also have significant manufacturing capabilities in Thailand.
 The company has continued to grow year-on-year, seeing global sales up 30.8% in 2022.

 The company is committed to developing electric motorbikes and is testing an electric prototype - the TE-1.
 It won Electric Motorbike of the Year at the 2023 GQ Car Awards.
 But the TE-1 will probably never be available to buy.
 There's currently no timeline for when customers will be able to buy an electric Triumph motorbike.
 Instead, the company is using it as a learning tool to help them understand how to overcome some of the challenges of producing electric motorbikes for the mass market.

 Triumph is also considering other options for meeting carbon neutral goals.
 These include using synthetic and biofuels, especially for motorbikes with bigger engines like the ones they supply to the Moto2 World Championship.